Slam Poet, Hawai‘i’s Poet Laureate

 He is the founder of HawaiiSlam, Youth Speaks Hawai`i (2-Time International Champions), and Honolulu’s First Thursdays (the largest registered poetry slam in the world with 600+ in attendance).
 He was featured on HBO’s Brave New Voices series.
 In the 7 years that he represented Hawai`i at the National Poetry Slam in Chicago, he performed on the finals stage 4 times, was ranked in the top ten of the nation’s best poets in 2007, and was honored as a “National Slam Legend” in 2010, the same year he was selected as a master artist for the National Endowment for the Arts.

-Kealoha graduated with honors from MIT with a degree in Nuclear Physics, and his most recent full-evening work The Story of Everything draws on science, as well as Hawaiian creation chant, dance, music, and poetry, to take audiences –and the earth – on the journey from the Big Bang to living sustainably today.
+Kealoha graduated with honors from MIT with a degree in Nuclear Physics, and in May 2022, he was invited back to deliver the Commencement Keynote address for the graduating classes of 2020 and 2021, for their long-awaited, post-covid in-person graduation.
+His most recent full-evening work The Story of Everything draws on his love of science, as well as Hawaiian creation chant, dance, music, and poetry, to take audiences –and the earth – on the journey from the Big Bang to living sustainably today.

 The Story of Everything